ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     If there is just twice as much free space as specified, then a warning will become visible in the studio.
     _Default:_ 2048.
 Negative value disables protective free space checks.

+* **Raven/MaxPrecomputedBatchSizeForNewIndex**
+    Specifies the max number of results of `Raven/DocumentsByEntityName` index to create a precomputed batch used by a newly created index to speed up its calculation.
+    _Default:_ 32768

 ### Data settings:

 * **Raven/WorkingDir**